Let’s get to know a bit about Gabriela – our interviewee today :)

 7. What do you like about Paris?

 Paris is a fantastic place to be in, especially if you are young without too many life problems.

-The bike lanes are pretty well organized, it is no Copenhagen, but still, if you want to use this mean of transportation, for sure, it will be great, watch out for crazy drivers.
+The bike lanes are pretty well organized, it is no Copenhagen, but still, if you want to use this means of transportation, for sure, it will be great, watch out for crazy drivers.

 The cheese, baguette, and, of course, the wine, put them all into a bag and go to a park and have a picnic on the grass.

 8. Is there anything that you don’t like about Paris?

-What bothers me personally is the constant attacks on the city, which created a constant fear that you can see walking around the city.
+What bothers me personally is the constant attacks on the city, which created a constant fear of walking around the city.

 9. What are your favorite things to do in Paris?

 My favorite spot is Buttes-Chaumont park, with the beautiful cascade and great hills for a run (if you are up to it).

-10. Where would you recommend to visit in Paris?
+10. Where would you recommend visiting in Paris?

-There are a lot of other spots with a great view, like Printemps and Galleries Lafayette terraces, Sacre Coeur and Arc Triumph, but since these are so crowded, I advise you to be patient.
+There are many other spots with a great view, like Printemps and Galleries Lafayette terraces, Sacre Coeur and Arc Triumph, but since these are so crowded, I advise you to be patient.

 11. Cost of living in Paris